Computacenter’s employee retention rate improves with recognition and reward

 Christophe Charpentier - Global Service Desk Director, Spain

-We could see that leaver rates were significantly lower for employees who received recognition with reward added in comparison to when no recognition is received.
+We could see the employee retention rate was significantly higher for those who received recognition with reward added in comparison to when no recognition is received.
 Whilst we cannot show full evidence that this effect is only driven by recognition with reward, we do see a clear impact of recognition on Computacenter’s leaver rate.

 When analysing managers’ response to the programme, the average number of quarterly manager awards has increased by 38% in 2021, and award card allocation being used has increased from 61.7% in 2020 (during the first year) to 67.6% in 2021.